Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/reacting-to-clarity-insights.md

 :::figure{.inset}
 :img{src="/img/2022/10/clarity-scroll-map.png" alt="A scroll map of my website" loading="lazy"}
-:figcaption[Hot areas have been seen more than cold areas]
+::figcaption[Hot areas have been seen more than cold areas]
 :::

 ### Dead clicks